medius-group/onboarding-docs/4_analytics/1_initiation/010_activate_020_analytics.md

 ### Start using Analytics

+The first step is to request activation.
+This process is usually completed within 24 hours.

 Once it has been successfully activated, you are just one step away from starting to use it.

 Your user admin should apply the role “Analytics Application Access Role” to the users that should have access to Analytics.
 The access is restricted to a limited number of users according to your Agreement with Medius.